 - Double Standard: Abuse, Female on Male: The Amazons.
 Though technically heroic due to Hylla aiding the heroes, their treatment of men starts with assaulting those who speak and extends to dressing the men in prison uniforms - uniforms that are implied to come standard with some form of shock collar.

 - Everyone Is Related: Downplayed.
 The godly Tangled Family Tree of Classical Mythology is present here, making the demigods and magical creatures all technically family by extension since they're descended from the gods.
-However, it's also mentioned that the gods don't really have DNA to pass on, so any two demigods aren't treated as "related" unless they have the same godly parent, and even then it's largely semantic.
+However, it's also mentioned that the godly DNA doesn't work the same way human DNA does, so any two demigods aren't "related" unless they have the same godly parent.

 - Fireball Eyeballs: Ares, Hestia and Hyperion, the latter two justified since they're related to fire and the Sun, while Ares' are described as being more like Nuclear Mushroom Eyeballs.